 Conclusion

 To recap, captions help your viewers better understand your video content.
 They cater to the audience who have hearing impairments or have to watch videos without sound.
-Whereas, subtitles are written translations of what the YouTuber is saying in a language different from what the audience speaks.
+Subtitles are translations of what the YouTuber is saying in a language different from what the audience speaks.
 Closed captions and subtitles can boost views on YouTube videos by engaging viewers.
-It also helps to optimize your videos’ SEO and visibility in YouTube search results and SERPs.
+They also help to optimize your videos’ SEO and visibility in YouTube search results and SERPs.
 Thus, you make your content more accessible and reach a wider audience.

 Q1.
-What is the difference between closed captioning vs Subtitles?
+What is the difference between closed captions vs subtitles?

-Closed captioning is text that appears in the same language that the creator speaks in the video.
+Closed captioning is text that appears in the same language as the creator speaks in the video.
 Subtitles are textual translations of your video content in a different language that the audience doesn’t understand.
-Both help in making your content accessible to reach a wider audience regardless of their primary language.
+Both help make your content accessible to reach a wider audience, regardless of their primary language.

 Q2.
 Who writes Subtitles for a YouTube video?